Riley McCusker: 2023

 On March 14, she was named SEC Specialist of the Week after posting a 9.95 on the balance beam and a 9.925 on the uneven bars during a quad meeting held at Texas Woman's University.
-McCusker shared her first collegiate event win with Washington's Kennedi Davis on the balace beam.
+McCusker shared her first collegiate event win with Washington's Kennedi Davis on the balance beam.
 She tied second on uneven bars, sharing with others.

 At the 2023 SEC Gymnastics Championship, McCusker scored 9.900s on both uneven bars and balance beam helping Florida to win its second consecutive SEC title.
 McCusker earned All-American second team honors for her 9.900 on the uneven bars in the NCAA semifinal.
 She has been consistently part of the uneven bars lineups earned 9.900 or better, six of those times.

 No. 2 Florida advances to the NCAA Championships team final where they finish second behind No. 1 Oklahoma.
 McCusker helped Florida post its highest team total at the NCAA finals with a 9.9375 on balance beam and anchored the uneven bars rotation with a 9.925s.